 When I read the reviews from happy customers, it was never about the products.
-Instead they felt the thrill of getting something new each month.
+Instead, they felt the thrill of getting something new each month.
 And that feeling goes away fast, but very addictive.
-In the end, you might end up with one or two things that sparks joy.
+In the end, you might end up with one or two things that spark joy.
 However, it will cost you a lot more than what they are worth.

 Clothing Subscription (Stitch Fix, Golden Tote, Fabletics)

 Clothing box subscriptions are quite costly depending on the type of clothing you want.
 I tried this service because I didn’t think I had a personal style.
 I was waiting for a professional stylist to solve this problem.
 Enticed by the cute outfits on their website, which never seems to make it into the boxes I received, I signed up for 3 months with Stitchfix.com.
 The deal is that if you decide to keep something, you can put your monthly fee ($20) towards your purchase.
 Sadly 2 of the 3 boxes had clothes that the entire selection are styles I would never wear.
 So not only I paid the monthly fee that could have gone towards a purchase, I had to take the time to pack it up and send it back.
 Once I talk myself into keeping a dress so it wasn’t a total loss.
 However, if I had tried it on in a regular store I probably wouldn’t have bought them.